Everest Three Passes Trek

 The Everest Three Passes Trek usually takes 18 to 20 days to complete.
 This trek is longer than the classic Everest Base Camp Trek because it covers more ground, crosses three high mountain passes (Kongma La, Cho La, and Renjo La), and explores beautiful areas like the Gokyo Valley.
 Along the way, you will also visit Everest Base Camp and climb Gokyo Ri for stunning views.
 The trek includes rest days to help your body adjust to the high altitude, which is important for staying safe and healthy.

-If you are looking for extra comforts like private rooms, hot showers, or upgraded meals, the price might be higher.
+If you are looking for extra comforts, such as private rooms, hot showers, or upgraded meals, the price may be higher.
 On the other hand, budget-friendly options or group discounts can help reduce costs.
 Keep in mind that expenses like travel insurance, personal gear, and tips for guides and porters aren’t included, so it’s good to plan for those separately.

-At Himalayan Joy Adventure, we offer 19 days Everest three passes trek for USD$2300 per person that includes balance comfort, safety, and adventure, ensuring you get the most out of your trek without breaking the bank.
-We do offer discounts on big group as well, you may check the prices on the table below.
+At Himalayan Joy Adventure, we offer a 19-day Everest Three Passes trek for USD$2300 per person that includes balance comfort, safety, and adventure, ensuring you get the most out of your trek without breaking the bank.
+We do offer discounts for big groups as well.
+You may check the prices in the table below.

 No of PaxStarting price (Per Person)